Autism and Age-Appropriate Interests

 - others judging him, perhaps even teasing/bullying him or his brother about it

-- developing age appropriate skills (such as moving past picture books and reading more difficult books, or moving past the skills required to play with a Sesame Street toy and on to something like Lego or K’Nex)
+- developing age-appropriate skills (such as moving past picture books and reading more difficult books, or moving past the skills required to play with a Sesame Street toy and on to something like Lego or K’Nex)

 - is it condescending, demeaning and patronizing to do this, or does it invite others to “treat him like a baby?”

 Ok, so the first one is all about others, not my kids.
 If others have a problem with it, it is indeed their problem, not mine.
 I will address all bullying concerns as they happen and as I hear about them.

 But if a child doesn’t have skills, they don’t have skills.
 You just teach and practice more.
 Taking away the toys and items that they do have success with, I don’t see how that is helpful.

 I suppose the case can be made that some kids do not have the ability to move past some topics and that they perseverate and that we cannot expect them to do this on their own.

 The third one I no longer struggle with, as it relates to #1.
 Society already mistreats him or he is misunderstood.
 If he has a Sesame Street toy at a restaurant, am I really dooming him or the disability community to more mistreatment and more misunderstanding?
 I don’t think so.

 Again, back to my mantra at #1, more understanding and acceptance is needed.
-And I don’t think taking away things that my son likes goes to help the cause.
-In fact, in many cases these toys and items are calming and reassuring to these kids and help them in public.
+And I don’t think taking away things that my son likes go to help the cause.
+In fact, in many cases, these toys and items are calming and reassuring to these kids and help them in public.

 This isn’t just kids with disabilities, this issue has been discussed regarding older people and Alzheimer’s or dementia.
-Doll therapy is also somewhat controversial, but as the first commenter on that article states, “It is all about feelings, and if a doll produces good feelings then by all means let it be.
-While it is heartbreaking to watch, but my friend is experiencing calm That is worth everything.”
+Doll therapy is also somewhat controversial, but as the first commenter on that article states, “It is all about feelings, and if a doll produces good feelings then, by all means, let it be.
+While it is heartbreaking to watch, but my friend is experiencing calm.
+That is worth everything.”

-It is heartbreaking to watch a loved one regress with Alzheimer’s, just as it is painful at times when Kevin is performing at the same levels as his peers.
+It is heartbreaking to watch a loved one regress with Alzheimer’s, just as it is painful at times when Kevin is not performing at the same levels as his peers.

-It hit me like a ton of bricks–that Kevin wasn’t there, as he should have been there, zooming around like all the other kids.
+It hit me like a ton of bricks–that Kevin wasn’t there.
+And he should have been there, zooming around like all the other kids.
 But, he was at home playing with his preferred toys since he does not have the skills yet to ride a bike or a scooter.
-But he was doing what he preferred, what he enjoyed.
+I encouraged him to join us but he didn’t want to.

 So who am I to take that away from him?